esdc-devcop/esdc-devcop.github.io/docs/index.md

 DevCoP presentations are currently our main point of contact with the Development Community where we bring updates on the [available tools]({{ '/' | absolute_url }}tools) and direction of development for the department.
 The main focus of the DevCoP presentations is a form of training where we highlight existing [best practices and guides]({{ '/' | absolute_url }}guides/) used by other teams, and demonstrate examples of using [tools]({{ '/' | absolute_url }}tools).
 We host DevCoP presentations throughout the year (excluding July and August).
 You can also view our past [presentations]({{ '/' | absolute_url }}events/).

+Not receiving DevCoP meeting invites?
+Then send an email to <EDSC.DGIIT.SCS-SDS.IITB.ESDC@hrsdc-rhdcc.gc.ca> and ask to be added to the DevCoP Distribution list.

 ## Get Involved

 Use this [form to present](https://forms.office.com/r/kutUxZqfLx) at an upcoming DevCoP or submit a topic idea